Linguistic Nepotism: Trading-off Quality for Language Preference in Multilingual RAG: Effect of the Query Language

 \section{Effect of the Query Language}

 \definecolor{bluefigure}{RGB}{102, 173, 189}

-Our previous analysis demonstrate that models preferentially cite English evidence documents over those in the target language.
+Our previous analysis demonstrate that models preferentially cite English evidence documents over those in other languages.
 A natural follow-up question is whether this pattern persists when the query itself is in a language other than English: do models still prefer English documents, or do they prefer documents in the same language as the query?

-\textbf{Setting.} We follow the same procedure used to measure English preference (Section~\ref{sec:method}), with one modification in Step 2 (reference report generation).
-Each user query is translated into the target language $q_{tgt}$, and for each, we generate a reference citation-supported report $r_{tgt}$ using $K$ relevant evidence document translations $\mathcal{D}_{tgt}$.\footnote{We use Google Translate API for query translation, with translation quality reported in Appendix Table~\ref{tab:comet_quality}.} For Step 4 (next token prediction analysis), we consider four context variants differing in the language of the cited document $d_{c_i}$ and the remaining evidence documents $d_{\neg c_i}$: (1) Both $d_{c_i}$ and $d_{\neg c_i}$ in the query language (\ding{108}); (2) $d_{c_i}$ in English, $d_{\neg c_i}$ in the query language (\ding{110}); (3) Both $d_{c_i}$ and $d_{\neg c_i}$ in English (\ding{115}); (4) $d_{c_i}$ in the query language, $d_{\neg c_i}$ in English (\ding{117}).
+\paragraph{Setting.} We follow the same procedure used to measure English preference (\S\ref{sec:method}), with one modification in \textbf{Step 2} (\textbf{Reference Report Generation}).
+Each user query is translated into the target language $q_\mathrm{target}$, and for each, we generate a reference citation-supported report $r_\mathrm{target}$ using $K$ relevant evidence document translations $\mathcal{D}_\mathrm{target}$.\footnote{We use Google Translate API for query translation, with translation quality reported in Appendix~\autoref{tab:comet_quality}.} For \textbf{Step 4} (\textbf{Next Token Prediction Analysis}), we consider four context variants differing in the language of the cited document $d_{c}$ and the remaining evidence documents $d_{\neg c}$: (1) Both $d_{c}$ and $d_{\neg c}$ in the query language ($\ell$) (\ding{108}); (2) $d_{c}$ in English, $d_{\neg c}$ in $\ell$ (\ding{110}); (3) Both $d_{c}$ and $d_{\neg c}$ in English (\ding{115}); (4) $d_{c}$ in $\ell$, $d_{\neg c}$ in English (\ding{117}).
 Higher citation accuracy for variants \ding{108} and \ding{117} compared to \ding{110} and \ding{115} indicates that the model prefers citing documents in the query language.
 Conversely, higher accuracy for \ding{110} and \ding{115} suggests a persistent English preference regardless of the query language.